outofthisworld/reduxdecorator/README.md

 are performed on state.
 It is defined as a single UMD module and can be viewed in index.js.
 It has been bundled/combined with rollup and transpiled with babel to produce the final output and thus should work on the majority of browsers out there.

+# Contributing
+Feel free to contribute to redux_utils by issuing a pull request if you have an idea or want to write some tests.
+Currently aiming for 100% code coverage which shouldn't be too dificult as there is a small amount of code.

 # Size
-Minified version of redux utils currently sits at 2.98kb which is tiny ! :)
+Minified version of redux utils currently sits at 3.95kb which is tiny ! :)

 # Installation
 ## Via npm